robert-osborne/django-kevin/README.md

 ------------
 Using `post_compile` script for the Heroku python environment to recognize node packages

-- [yuglify 0.1.4](https://github.com/yui/yuglify) - uglifyJS and cssmin compressor
+- [yuglify 0.1.4](https://github.com/yui/yuglify) - UglifyJS and cssmin compressor

 package.json
 ------------